Once Brewed: Location

 Both the Twice Brewed Inn and the youth hostel are popular sleeping places for walkers on the Hadrian's Wall Path and the Pennine Way.

 The village of Iverton, which appears on 18th-century maps of Northumberland and latterly in two probate records from the 1830s, appears to have been coextensive with, or in very close proximity to, Twice Brewed.
-R. G. Collingwood, writing in 1921, identifies Iverton with Everton, a "ruined farm half a mile west of Chesterholm", or roughly the distance between Chesterholm and Twice Brewed.
+R. G. Collingwood, writing in 1921, identifies Iverton with Everton, a "ruined farm half a mile [one kilometre] west of Chesterholm", or roughly the distance between Chesterholm and Twice Brewed.
 No farm of that name appears on Ordnance Survey maps from the 1920s or earlier, however.
 It is possible that the name of the Twice Brewed Inn gradually became attached to the buildings around Everton as the latter fell into disrepair.

 The same maps place 'Forsten', another no longer extant Northumberland village, just across Bradley Burn from Once Brewed.
 Collingwood's identification of Forsten with Fourstones near Hexham thus appears to be mistaken.

 Twice Brewed Inn

 There are several stories which explain the name of the inn.
 The most romantic story has it that on the eve of the Battle of Hexham in 1464, Yorkist foot soldiers demanded their beer be brewed again because it lacked its usual fighting strength.
 The ploy worked as the Lancastrian army later fled after an early morning raid against the rejuvenated troops.
 A more prosaic explanation is that 18th-century farmers tended to brew (and serve) weak ale, and hence "twice brewed" meant the inn offered stronger ale.
 A third theory is that Hadrian's Wall snakes its way across the brows, or "brews", of two hills where there is also a meeting of a pair of drovers’ roads.

 The antiquarian William Hutton walked the length of Hadrian's Wall in 1801 and stayed one night at the Twice Brewed inn.
-He describes how a pudding was cooked "as big as a peck measure" and "a piece of beef ... perhaps equal to half a calf."
+He describes how a pudding was cooked "as big as a peck measure" and "a piece of beef ... perhaps equal to half a calf".
 Although the inn was full, the landlady was able after some delay to find him a bed for the night.

 Governance

 Once Brewed is in the parliamentary constituency of Hexham.
-Guy Opperman of the Conservative Party is the Member of Parliament.
+Joe Morris (Labour) is the Member of Parliament.

 Before Brexit, its residents voted to elect MEPs for the North East England constituency in the European Parliament.

 For Local Government purposes it belongs to Northumberland County Council a unitary authority, with Once Brewed lying in the Tynedale Division.
 Prior to the 2009 structural changes to local government in England it was part of Tynedale Council.